 Wired headphones options

-If you’ve got a 3.5mm headphone jack, and don’t mind that your head will be tethered to your TV, like a weird spider, then grab an extension cable for your headphones.
-Literally any will do, just make sure you get one that’s long enough for wherever you want to sit, otherwise you’ll end up sitting on the floor like an oversized toddler.
-If your TV only has RCA output, you’ll need an RCA-to-3.5mm cable, but the same considerations still apply.
+If you’ve got a 3.5mm headphone jack, and don’t mind that your head will be tethered to your TV, like a weird spider, grab an extension cable for your headphones.

-This might be the easiest option to set up, but it’s probably the most annoying in practice.
 People will trip over your headphone wire, you will trip over your headphone wire, and simple actions such as eating popcorn will invariably snag your eating hand in the headphone wire.
-Yes, that wire will annoy almost anyone after a while.
-We don’t really recommend this way, it was fine before wireless headphones became actually good, but now it’s simply better to use the newer technology.

 Wireless headphones, because it’s the future

-If you’re serious about your viewing enjoyment, you know that having a wire limiting where you can sit near your TV is going to be sub-optimal.
-Wireless really is the way to go, allowing you to move freely, and also take advantage of other technological advancements such as noise canceling.
-Once you’ve figured out which headphones you’re going to use, it’s time to figure out how to connect them to your TV or streaming device of choice.
+Once you’ve figured out which headphones you will use, it’s time to figure out how to connect them to your TV or streaming device of choice.
 We’ll show you how.

 Oh, and one last thing before we start.
-You’ll have to pair your headphones to your streaming device or TV, so depending on your headphones, you might lose the ability to use those headphones with your other devices without pairing them again.
-If that’s an issue, you might want to buy a second pair of wireless headphones to dedicate to TV watching.
+You’ll have to pair your headphones to your streaming device or TV, so depending on your headphones, you might lose the ability to use them with your other devices without pairing them again.

 Amazon Fire TV

-If your streaming device is from Amazon, or if you have one of the TV sets that comes with inbuilt Amazon Fire TV, you’ll have a wireless option immediately available to you in the form of Bluetooth.
-Fire TV can connect to most Bluetooth devices, from controllers to keyboards, and yes, to headphones.
-Just pair your favorite Bluetooth headphones (or buy some that you saw good reviews for), and pair it to your Fire TV, just like you would with your smartphone.
+If your streaming device is from Amazon, or if you have one of the TV sets that comes with inbuilt Fire TV, you’ll have a wireless option immediately available in Bluetooth.

-- Go to Settings, then select Controllers & Bluetooth Devices
+- Go to Settings, then select Controllers & Bluetooth Devices.

-- Select Other devices, then Add New Device
+- Select Other devices, then Add New Device.

-- Turn your headphones into Pairing Mode (check your manual), and select them when their name turns up on your screen
+- Turn your headphones into Pairing Mode (check your manual), and select them when their name turns up on your screen.

 Now your Fire TV with stream audio to your headphones while they’re turned on and connected.